BerryWorksSoftware/edi-json/README.md

 * High throughput, efficient use of resources
   - serializes EDI to JSON for arbitrarily large input streams
   - no in-memory data structures that grow in proportion to volume
-  - no disk-IO beyond reading/writing input/output streams
+  - no disk I/O beyond reading/writing input/output streams

 ## Basic and Premium Editions
 The jar provided with this project is a free and fully usable Basic Edition.
 A Premium Edition is also available for licensing.
-Contact json@canabrook.org for details.
+Contact via GitHub or json@canabrook.org for details.
 Here is a summary of the differences.

 Feature | Basic  | Premium